google/android-fhir/codelabs/engine/README.md

 }
 ```

-3. In `PatientListFragment,kt`, add the following code to the body of
+3. In `PatientListViewModel.kt`, add the following code to the body of
      `triggerOneTimeSync()` function

 ```kotlin